rudra-vohra/momently/README.md

 Team members can work on events assigned to them.

-They can upload photos and select photos for the gallery according to their permissions.
+They can upload photos  for the gallery according to their permissions.

 ### Photo Management